![]() |

 Wellington

-our Newfoundland dog brings us a lot of fun.
-This page
+our first Newfoundland dog brought us a lot of fun.
+This

-started out as a way for us to easily access his photos.
-We thought we
+page started out as a way for us to easily access his photos.
+We thought

-would also use Wellington’s page to answer the questions that any
+we would also use Wellington’s page to answer the questions that

 Here Wellington keeps our young friend Shelby company at breakfast time.
 Newfoundlands eat a lot when they are growing, but as adult dogs tend to take less feeding than you may think. |